jwbambacht/smart-dash/README.md

 }
 ```

 As the application is modular, new services can easily be created and integrated.
-A service can extend the `BaseService` class that includes integration for for example sockets.
-When the service should only handle ORM functionalities it must include the repository import the corresponding respoitory file in the constructor using `constructor(@OrmRepository() private modelRepository: ModelRepository) {}`.
+A service can extend the `BaseService` class that includes basic access to general functions and integration for sockets.
+When the service should only handle ORM functionalities it must include the repository import the corresponding repository file in the constructor using `constructor(@OrmRepository() private modelRepository: ModelRepository) {}`.
 To create a service execute the following steps.

 1. Create a file `NameService.ts` inside the `services` directory
 2. Initialize the service in the `/loaders/serviceLoader.ts` file by adding `Container.get(NameService)` to the `initializeServices` method